CastielWong/Laboratory/DevOps/Kubernetes/README.md

   - ClusterRole: grants the same permissions as Role does, but its scope is cluster-wide

+## Configuration
+Configuration file: Connecting Deployments to Service to Pod.

+Each configuration has three parts:
+- metadata
+- specification
+- status, which is generated and added automatically by Kubernetes

 ## Reference
 - Introduction to Kubernetes: https://learning.edx.org/course/course-v1:LinuxFoundationX+LFS158x+3T2020/
+- Kubernetes Tutorial for Beginners: https://www.youtube.com/watch?v=X48VuDVv0do